Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 \subsubsection{K-theory}

-Since we are assuming the the $H$-flux vanighes, in order not to be Freed-Witten anomalous the brane must be spin$^{c}$, hence, since the whole space-time is spin$^{c}$, also the normal bundle is.
-Thus we can consider the K-theory Gysin map $i_{!}: K(WY_{p}) \rightarrow K(S)$.
-We recall the differentiable Riemann-Roch theorem (v. \cite{Hirzebruch} and \cite{OS}):
+Since we are assuming the $H$-flux to vanish, in order not to be Freed-Witten anomalous the D-brane must be spin$^{c}$.
+Since the whole space-time is spin, in particular also spin$^{c}$, it follows that the normal bundle of the D-brane is spin$^{c}$ too.
+Therefore we can consider the K-theory Gysin map $i_{!}: K(WY_{p}) \rightarrow K(S)$ \cite{LM}.
+We recall the differentiable Riemann-Roch theorem \cite{Hirzebruch, OS}:

 Using \eqref{RiemannRoch} and \eqref{FormulasGysin} we obtain:

 Thus we get:

 hence: